|

 kanban method is the means by which the Toyota production system moves

-is the logistical system that ensures against the waste of overproduction and
+logistical system that ensures against the waste of overproduction and (with

 more work from the prior work station, functions as the production chain does